Or "BNF" for short. A Big Name Fan is someone who, while not officially

 - "Water Pokémon Master" (real name Jon Sahagian; thanks to The Other Wiki for this info) of TCG website Poké Beach.com is another well-known website in the fan community.
 His devotion to the franchise has allowed him to interview the previous director of the Pokémon animé, Masamitsu Hidaka, and he is the only foreigner to have seen an early screening of the 12th Pokémon movie in Japan.
 His site has also been featured in several TCG magazines around the world.
 He is known to be in contact with internal Pokémon officials, even to the point where he can pick up the phone and call them to confirm rumors and stories.
 He is also a little infamous with some people at The Pokémon Company International for posting early scans of TCG sets several weeks before they are released.

 - In Fall from Heaven, Magister Cultuum fills this role, to the point of having a Great Sage named after him, an being quickly know to everyone on the Forums.

-- For that matter, IOSYS, makers of the most notable Touhou song remixes.
+- IOSYS, makers of some of the most notable song remixes.